 In the Americas, French colonisation had begun in the sixteenth century.
 It founded colonies in eastern North America (New France – extending from Newfoundland to the Rocky Mountains and from Hudson Bay to the Gulf of Mexico), among the Caribbean islands (including Dominica, Hispaniola, Grenada, Guadeloupe and Martinique) and in South America (French Guiana).
 Although impressive looking on a map, New France was not very densely populated and in reality was a long string of isolated settlements that depended upon alliances and trade with the indigenous population.
 At the time of the Seven Years War the British population outnumbered the French by twenty to one.
 Its economy was dominated by the fur trade as well as the supply of goods such as timber, dried fish, salted beef and flour to the Caribbean slave plantations which, in turn, shipped sugar and coffee back to France.

 The event that set off the Seven Years War in 1756 was the French invasion of the British-held island of Minorca in May.
 Two weeks later Frederick II of Prussia, on the basis that attack was the best form of defence, invaded and defeated Saxony.
 Despite the overwhelming might of the forces facing Prussia, poor strategy and planning and a failure to properly coordinate their resources undermined their cause.
-They were also facing, in the shape of Frederick II, something of a phenomenon.
-Napoleon Bonaparte himself regarded the Prussian king as the greatest tactical genius of all time.
+Prussia, of course, benefitted enormously from the fact that all decision-making and control was in the hands of one man, Frederick II.
 On 5th November, 1757 he crushed the Franco-Imperial army at Rossbach, followed, exactly a month later, with a decisive victory against the much larger Austrian forces at Leuthen.
 By 1758 the French had been pushed back across the Rhine and by 1759 the main aim of France was to try to force the British into peace.
 To this end the new French Chief Minister, the Duc de Choiseul, was making plans to invade Britain.
 These plans were scuppered, however, by two major defeats at sea at the hands of the British – the Battle of Lagos and the Battle of Quiberon Bay.
 While the British had not been very active on the European mainland their dominance at sea had put a stranglehold on France, making it difficult for them to support their allies.
 From 1759, with victories and defeats on both sides, a stalemate ensued.

 On the imperial stage, land forces under the command of Sir Eyre Coote and Robert Clive in combination with the British navy eliminated French power in India without much difficulty.
 A decisive victory at Plassey (23rd June, 1757 under Clive) against the Nawab of Bengal and his French allies removed France as a significant power in the north while victory in the south against the French at Wandiwash (22nd January, 1760 under Coote) ensured British control of the sub-continent.
 However, the North American conflict, (also known as the French and Indian war), was a different matter.
 This dispute had been ongoing since 1754, sparked off by the battle of Jumonville Glen in May when a group of militiamen under 22-year-old George Washington ambushed a French patrol.
 Initially the French, along with their indigenous and Canadian allies, managed to foil the various plans of the British, inflicting a major defeat upon them in July, 1755 at the battle of Monongahela.
 Down to 1757, all the British campaigns foundered but with the accession to power of William Pitt and the injection of significantly greater resources, in 1758 the tide began to turn.
 British naval blockades, a poor harvest the preceding year and a major smallpox outbreak among the western tribes, which made them wary of trading, had all served to weaken the position of the French.
 The British now conducted three major offensives, two of which were successful, leading to the fall of Louisbourg and Fort Duquesne.
 The third failed as 3,600 Frenchman scored a stunning victory against a much larger British force of 18,000 at the battle of Carillon.
 In 1759, however, defeats at Quebec, Fort Niagara and Carillion and, in 1760, the capitulation of Montreal ended French ambitions in North America.

 In 1763 the Treaty of Paris concluded the Seven Years War, with France obtaining surprisingly lenient terms from the British.
 Nonetheless, in terms of blood, treasure, imperial possessions and national pride the cost to France had been enormous.
-In fact, it was the desire of the French Crown to avenge their humiliation at the hands of the British, in particular the loss of New France, which drew them into the American War of Independence – a suicidally expensive venture that bankrupted the French state and led directly to the French Revolution of 1789.
+In fact, it was the desire of the French crown to avenge their humiliation at the hands of the British, in particular the loss of New France, which drew them into the American War of Independence – a suicidally expensive venture that bankrupted the French state and sparked the French Revolution of 1789.